-Since ancient times, as in many cultures, the color white has been a symbol of purity in Japanese culture.
+Since ancient times, as in many cultures, the color white, shiro (白) in Japanese, has been a symbol of purity in Japanese culture.
 It was closely linked to the spiritual world.
-Even today, Shinto priests and their female helpers miko wear mostly white garments.
+Even today, Shinto priests and their female helpers called miko wear mostly white garments.

 White used to be the color worn during funerals and mourning.
 The samurai would wear ritual white clothes when committing seppuku ( better known in the West under the name hara kiri).
-White clothes were not really worn on other occasions.
-It’s only after the opening of the country during the Meiji period (1868-1912) that, under Western influence, the Japanese started wearing white clothes in everyday life, and the mourning color switched to black.
+White clothes were generally not worn on other occasions.
+It was only after the country’s opening during the Meiji period (1868-1912) that, under Western influence, the Japanese started wearing white clothes in everyday life, and the mourning color switched to black.

-Surprisingly, the oldest use of the color black in Japanese culture was tattoos.
-In ancient times, Japanese people would be tattooed, especially fishermen, who would get wide birds or fishes tattooed to protect themselves from evil.
-From the Nara period, tattoos would be used to mark criminals as a punishment, and since then tattoos suffer from a bad image, being used mainly by Japanese gangsters.
-However, in some parts of Japan fishermen still wear tattoos nowadays.
+The oldest use of the color black, kuro (黒) in Japanese, was in tattoos.
+In ancient times, Japanese people would be tattooed, especially fishermen, who would get wide birds or fish tattooed to protect themselves from evil.
+From the Nara period, tattoos would be used to mark criminals as a punishment, and since then, tattoos have suffered from a bad image and have mainly been used by Japanese gangsters.
+However, in some parts of Japan, fishermen still wear tattoos nowadays.

 Black was also the opposite of the color purple: in the twelve level traditional rank system, the color black was for the last two bottom ranks.
-However, the samurai loved the color black on their armors, as long as it was a lacquerware-like black offering beautiful reflects!
+However, the samurai loved the color black on their armor, as long as it was a lacquerware-like black offering beautiful reflections!

 Black was also used for makeup since ancient times.
 It was used to paint eyebrows as in many other countries, but Japan also had an unusual custom called o-haguro: dying your teeth black.
 Pitch black was considered a beautiful color, and until the end of the Meiji period (1868-1912) Japanese women (and some men) would dye their teeth black with dissolved iron and vinegar.
 The mixture also actually prevented tooth decay.
 Almost nobody does this today, except some geisha for special occasions and some people in the countryside during funerals.